TheOdinProject/curriculum/LAYOUT_STYLE_GUIDE.md

 ## English

 As a general note, TOP follows American English and American style punctuation.
+When adding content to the curriculum, be sure to follow this practice for consistency across lessons.